Amie Frisch - Executive Director

 Monica Lisa Benavides - Education Director

 Being born and raised in San Jose inspired Monica to dedicate herself to working in her community on issues of food access, education, and, social/environmental justice.
 She graduated from San Jose State University with a BA in Child and Adolescent Development, and continued in graduate school through the Critical Research Academy to earn her MA in Education.
-As the Education Director, Monica is responsible for overseeing Veggielution’s school garden programs, the Youth Garden at the farm, Cooking Matters, and our summer high school program, the Dig Crew.
+As the Education Director, Monica is responsible for overseeing Veggielution’s school garden program, the Youth Garden at the farm, Cooking Matters, and our summer high school program, the Dig Crew.
 If you have any questions about any of these programs, then please email or call Monica.

-Silicon Valley Health Corps Members
+Silicon Valley Health Corps Members:

 Keri Waller - Youth Education Coordinator

 Born and raised in Woodland, CA, she is a recent graduate of San Jose State with a BS in Nutrition.
 At San Jose State, she was a part of the women’s volleyball program and has many years of experience teaching and coaching at sports camps.
 Keri has also worked with incoming freshmen student-athletes as a peer mentor, aiding them in the transition from high school to collegiate academics and athletics.
 She is passionate about teaching healthy eating, sustainable farming, and food justice to our community!
 Keri is teaching school garden classes at 2 local elementary schools, as well as leading our Youth Program, The Dig Crew.